Reichsleiter Rosenberg Taskforce: Jeu de Paume Galerie

 All looted and confiscated art works were initially shipped by truck to the Galerie nationale du Jeu de Paume, where Nazi art historians, experts, photographers, maintenance and administrative personnel appraised, filed, photographed and packed the now decreed "ownerless cultural goods" for transport to Germany.
 The first shipment art works sent to Germany from Paris required 30 rail cars and consisted primarily of Rothschild paintings intended for the Führermuseum/European Museum of Art (EMoA) in Linz, Austria.
 Among the first fifty-three paintings shipped to Hitler was Vermeer’s Astronomer from the Édouard de Rothschild collection, today in the Musée du Louvre in Paris.
 As the ERR staff looted and catalogued the French collections, they created photograph albums specifically intended for the Reich Chancellery and Hitler in an effort to keep them apprised of their work in France, and more importantly, to provide a catalogue of items from which Hitler and his curators could choose art treasures for EMoA.
-A group of these photograph albums were presented to Hitler on the occasion of his birthday on 20 April 1943, by Alfred Rosenberg to "send a ray of beauty and joy into [his] revered life."
+A group of these photograph albums were presented to Hitler on his birthday on 20 April 1943, by Alfred Rosenberg to "send a ray of beauty and joy into [his] revered life."
 ERR staff stated that nearly 100 such volumes were created during the years of their art looting operation."

 "The latest advice from authentic neutral sources said that the Gestapo had seized the libraries of all the Masonic organizations in France.
 The Bibliothèque Nationale (the French National Library) there upon put in a claim for these books, but the latest word was that the Germans declined to hand over them over, saying the material would be sent to Germany for purposes of study.
 The library of the Alliance Israelite in Paris, worth several million francs, also was said to have been seized and sent to Germany.
 From the Bibliothèque Nationale - one of the world’s leading libraries - the Germans were reported to have received an inventory of manuscripts, rare books and similar material that had been stored elsewhere in France for security during the war.
 German officials, according to the information received here, have been exercising close supervision over the French publishing industry.
 They have also taken over the Maison du Livre de Français, the most important French book exporting agency."